laher/marshalfs/README.md

 # MarshalFS [a go package]

-Simulate a readonly filesystem, backed by serializable objects.
+Simulate a 'readonly' filesystem, backed by serializable objects.
+Supply a marshaler(s) so that calling code can read your files via a standard `io.Reader`.

-With `marshalfs`, you can back your 'filesystem' with in-memory objects.

-Each time you open a file, it will re-marshal the backing object.
+Note that although fs.FS is a read-only interface ,you _can_ update marshalfs's backing objects via non-standard methods (SetFile/Remove/ReplaceAll).
+Also, each time you open a file, it will re-marshal the backing object.
+MarshalFS also uses a `sync.RWMutex` to provide some concurrency safety.

 `marshalfs` only works with Go 1.16+.
 It can be thought of as a riff on [fstest.MapFS](https://golang.org/pkg/testing/fstest/#MapFS).